Computer

 are employed in more instances where sensitive information is sent

-by e-mail, instant messaging, FTP or copied on disk.
+by e-mail, instant messaging, FTP or copied on disk or a flash memory device.
 Computer

 Forensics investigators can help validate the integrity of this